Search for Arizona girl, 6, turns back to her Tucson home

 “Every hour is valuable, and as more pass that causes more concern and more distress,” he said.

-Additional reporting by David Schwartz; writing by Steve Gorman; editing by Mohammad Zargham
+Additional reporting by David Schwartz; Writing by Steve Gorman; Editing by Tim Gaynor and Eric Walsh